Michael Cohen sues Attorney General William Barr for retaliation in latest attempt to get out of prison - Local News 8

 Cohen has been held in solitary confinement at the federal prison in Otisville after he was sent back into custody on July 9 when he balked at a provision in his home confinement agreement that would have prohibited his use of social media and engagement with the media, including books.

-The filing is the latest in an unusual series of twists surrounding Cohen’s sentence since he pled guilty in 2018 to tax fraud, making false statements to Congress, and facilitating hush money payments to two women who alleged affairs with Trump.
+The filing is the latest in an unusual series of twists surrounding Cohen’s sentence since he plead guilty in 2018 to tax fraud, making false statements to Congress, and facilitating hush money payments to two women who alleged affairs with Trump, which the President has denied.
 Cohen is serving a three-year prison sentence.

 In May, Cohen was released from prison partway through his sentence and placed on furlough as part of the Bureau of Prisons handling of the coronavirus pandemic.
 His lawyers allege the Bureau of Prisons had no issues with Cohen’s release for nearly a month until Cohen began tweeting about his book and support for a ruling in favor of a book published by Mary Trump, the President’s niece.